Bilie/overlapping-content-css-grid/README.md

 When using css properties - we only need to change the value of the custom property, and the grid definition will be updated accordingly.

 ### Option 2

+With a grid with 14 columns we can create the overlap a bit easier.

+the hero component will have 3 rows, like we had before

+We have the image spanning all 14 columns, and taking up the 1st two rows

+the hero content will span 12 columns with an offset of 1

+the text content will span on 7 columns, and take up the last row

+the phone will span 2 rows, and take the remaining free columns

+## Conclusion

+We can use grid to create container that centers content on screen

+We can use 2 overlapping grids, to create the effect of overlapping content

+We can use 1 grid, but 14 columns might be difficult to think about